laingangiang2006/Python-Starbucks-Customer-Ordering-Patterns-Analysis/README.md

 ## Infographic

-This is the storytelling infographic, designed in Canva to communicate insights derived from Excel-based analysis, including functions, pivot tables, and pivot charts.
+This is the storytelling infographic, designed in Canva to communicate insights derived from Python-based analysis, including functions, pivot tables, and pivot charts.

 <img width="1920" height="1080" alt="Bản sao của Work-Life Balance and Longevity" src="https://github.com/user-attachments/assets/c38e5159-7c65-4d28-bde5-71db0dd06a46" />